r-ronnie-j/LoksewaFrontEnd/README.md

 # to do
-I need to implement the live exam route in the liveExamRoute page
+I need to implement the live exam route to create a live exam We need to discuss how live exams will be created